Enhancing Interaction: Alumni, Faculty & Students

 Enhancing Interaction Between Our Alumni, Faculty, and Students

 Funded in part through generous gifts by our alumni and friends, the School of Arts and Letters’ Alumni Visit Program is designed to enhance interaction between our alumni, students, and faculty.
 Hosted and organized by one or more members of the Arts and Letters faculty, each visit also includes at least one public presentation.
-Alumni guests during the 2015-16 and 2016-17 years have included:
+Some of our alumni guests have included:

 Hosted by Dr. Lucy Lee, Department of Classical and Modern Languages

 Alumnus Brian Santos teaches Spanish at Francis Howell North High School, where he was named the Francis Howell North Teacher of the Year in 2013, the Francis Howell School District Teacher of the Year in 2015, and won the Distinguished Foreign Language Educator Award from the Foreign Language Association of Missouri at the Fall 2015 conference.
 Brian is pursuing a Doctorate in Educational Leadership and Policy Studies at the University of Missouri-St. Louis.
 Alumna Jennifer has taught all levels of Spanish at Francis Howell Central High School since 1997 and serves as department chair of World Languages.
 She holds a Doctor of Education degree from the University of Missouri-St. Louis and earned National Board Certification in 2007.